-Likely the most well-known creature on this list, Windigos originate from Cree and Ojibwe mythology.
-Television shows like Supernatural and Charmed depict Windigos as lupine monsters similar to werewolves, but original Native American myths did not include this description.
+Likely the most well-known creature on this list, Wendigos originate from Cree and Ojibwe mythology.
+Television shows like Supernatural and Charmed depict Wendigos as lupine monsters similar to werewolves, but original Native American myths did not include this description.

-According to the Cree people, these creepy creatures are wild, giant man-eaters who steal from and murder innocent people.
-Some stories claim that they can possess humans, and that their murder victims turn into Windigos.
-Then there's Wendigo Psychosis, a psychological disease that causes people to crave human flesh.
+According to the Cree people, these creepy creatures are wild, giant human-eaters who take from and slay innocent people.
+Some stories claim that they can possess humans and that their victims turn into Wendigos.
+Then, there's Wendigo Psychosis, a psychological disease that causes people to crave human flesh.
 And yes, this is a real thing.

 Baykoks are evil, skeletal creatures that fly and can become invisible.
-They have sunken, red eyes, and their scream freezes victims in fright.
+They have sunken, red eyes, and their scream freezes people in fright.
 They are warrior-creatures who hunt humans for food.
-The creepiest thing about them is how they are created and destroyed - Bayboks are former human warriors who died shameful deaths after committing grave acts like rape, incest, or infanticide.
+The creepiest thing about them is how they are created and wiped out - Baykok are former human warriors who had shameful deaths after committing grave acts like rape, incest, or infanticide.

-They only way to kill a Baykok is to find its original human remains and give them a proper burial.
+The only way to stop a Baykok is to find its original human remains and give them a proper burial.